geisten/geisten/README.md

 ## Documentation

 See [geisten.md](geisten.md) for the function description of the library.
+It uses a little script (xtract.awk) from the [d.awk project](https://github.com/wernsey/d.awk) to extract the function documentation from the geisten header file.

 ## Support